Frequently Asked Questions

 What if the eye care provider I visit can’t offer services I need?

 There are several optometrists in the area who refer patients to OMC if they are unable to provide a particular service.
 For example, patients are referred to OMC if glaucoma or cataracts are detected during annual exams.
-Optometrists are not able to treat these eye diseases.
-OMC’s ophthalmologists offer complete eye care.
+Optometrists are not able to provide surgical treatment, but can treat glaucoma.
+OMC’s ophthalmologists offer complete eye care, including surgery.
 If they cannot provide a necessary treatment, they also refer to other providers.

 Does OMC perform surgery to correct vision or treat low vision?